Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - [HRIT](https://static.cpt-dingus.cc/sat-archive/L-band/Geostationary/FY-4/FengYun-4A/HRIT/2023-08-22_06-14_plugger_lockett/FY4A_12_20230822T061400Z.png) - Credit to plugger_lockett

 ![FengYun LRIT screenshot from SatDump](../../assets/images/Radio/FengYun-LRIT.jpg) <br>
-*FengYun 4A LRIT, CC: drew0781 on Discord*
+*FengYun 4A LRIT, Credit: drew0781 on Discord*

 ![FengYun HRIT screenshot from SatDump](../../assets/images/Radio/FengYun-HRIT.jpg) <br>
-*FengYun 4A HRIT, CC: drew0781 on Discord*
+*FengYun 4A HRIT, Credit: drew0781 on Discord*

 ### GEO-KOMPSAT
 - **GEO-KOMPSAT-2A** currently broadcasts **LRIT** and **HRIT** at a 4 and 1 km/px peak quality respectively.
 The broadcasts are encrypted, but the decryption key has been shared by the operators, making amateur reception possible.